Phrogz/SLAXML/README.md

 If you simply want to build tables from your XML, you can alternatively:

-    require 'slaxdom' -- requires the slaxml.lua file; make sure you copy it also local doc = SLAXML:dom(myxml)
+    local SLAXML = require 'slaxdom' -- requires the slaxml.lua file; make sure you copy it also local doc = SLAXML:dom(myxml)

 The returned table is a 'document' comprised of tables for elements, attributes, text nodes, comments, and processing instructions.
 See the following documentation for what each supports.